 I don't believe in thermostats and furnaces, which mask the inefficiencies of a house, keeping it artificially warm so that the occupant cannot feel where heat is being lost.
 Turn off the furnace in a house and you will quickly get a sense of which rooms, walls, outlets, windows, and leaky doors the heat is escaping through.
 Among other improvements, I retrofitted our house with double doors, so that there always two insulated doors between the inside and the outside.
 These are not necessarily true "air locks," since some of the doors are only twelve or eighteen inches apart, but in cold weather we can close both doors, giving twice the protection between the house and the subzero weather outside.

-My desire to build a net-zero house grew with the every load of firewood we cut for the fireplace, and I spent years playing with ideas to build a low-cost, fully passive solar home.
-I finally had a chance to test my ideas on a project that was intended as housing for our Green University® internship program.
+My desire to build a net-zero house grew with the every load of firewood we cut for fuel, and I spent years playing with ideas to build a low-cost, fully passive solar home.
+I finally had a chance to test my ideas on a project that was originally intended as student housing for our Green University® LLC program.
 We built the house almost entirely with rocks excavated from the hole we dug for the basement.
 We also utilized a lot of free building materials culled from the industrial wastestream, as described in the five-part series, Building a Passive Solar Stone House.

-While much more insulated than our original house, it is unfortunately not as efficient as I'd hoped for.
-We used many, many cans of expanding foam sealant to fill the gaps between the scrap insulation panels, but evidently, there is still a significant amount of air flow leaking through the cracks.
+While more insulated than our original house, it is unfortunately not as efficient as I'd hoped for.
 It is, nevertheless, significantly more efficient than most houses, and there is still room for improvement.
 I included a masonry heater, much like one we built in Pony, as the sole source of heat.
-When Renee and I separated after twenty-one years of marriage, she moved into the new stone house, and I kept our original homestead in Pony.
+When my wife and I separated after twenty-one years of marriage, she moved into the new stone house, and I kept our original homestead in Pony.

-The stone house incorporated far more modern materials, such as the insulation panels, plus interior stud walls and plaster than our original house, which ultimately made it more costly than I'd hoped for, even after getting many of those building materials for free or at a steep discount.
-The house cost about $20 a square foot to build, or about the same as our original house when adjusted for inflation.
-Surprisingly, it was also much more labor intensive than anticipated, especially due to all the time we spent puzzle-fitting together scrap panels of insulation.
-I finished the project much less enthusiastic about manufactured materials, and ready to explore natural alternatives in greater depth.
+The stone house incorporated more modern building materials, such as the insulation panels and interior stud walls and plaster, than our original house, which ultimately made it more costly than I'd hoped for, even after getting many of those building materials for free or discounted secondhand.
+The house cost about $20 per square foot to build, or about the same as our original house when adjusted for inflation.
+It was also more labor intensive than anticipated, especially due to all the time spent puzzle-fitting scrap panels of insulation together in the walls and roof.
+I finished the project less enthusiastic about manufactured materials, and eager to explore natural alternatives in greater depth.